 4. Take advantage of your helpdesk

-Help desk is smart software that will help you improve your workflow and streamline all your support operations:
+A help desk is a smart software that will help you improve your workflow and streamline all your support operations:

-- Saves your support agents' time using canned responses and inserted articles in their replies
+- Saves your support agents' time using canned responses and inserting articles in their replies

-- Allows creating scenarios out of a series of tasks which can be performed with a click of a mouse
+- Allows creating scenarios out of a series of tasks that can be performed with a click of a mouse

-- Allows you to integrate all the software you use in your support service (like CRM, order management tools, etc.) and have everything your agents need stored in one place
+- Allows you to integrate all the software you use in your support service (like CRM, order management tools, etc.) and have everything your agents need to be stored in one place

 - Helps you to set up your own knowledge base for customers' self-service.
 This will save a lot of time for your agents as your customers will be able to find the needed answers themselves.

 Undoubtedly, you need to plan your customer service strategy in advance to handle the festive rush efficiently, boost your conversions and sales, and provide superior service to your customers.

 The secret of effective holiday time customer service is simple - just let your customers self-serve, be proactive, opt for automation of your operations, and try to exceed your customers' expectations.
 If planned in advance and appropriately, this time will help your customer support team grow.
 Good luck!

 Get your Zendesk account prepared for the holiday season